DSKTheLegend/Move_Downloads_from_SSD_to_HDD/README.md

 In order to debug it, remove the `@ECHO OFF` flag present in the top of the file and try to execute it from a command prompt.
 You'll start seeing all the errors.

+## What is that big_files.bat file for ?

+That file is there just to tell you about the size of the content you just moved :)

 ### In case you feel that I've made you're life simple or you're unable to use it properly, feel free to drop me an email at `dsklegend@live.com` and I might revert you as soon as I get some time.

 ### Thanks for reading this far.